jensculrich/occupancy_detection_model_for_citizen_science_records/README.md

 Contains simulation files (./simulation/), data prep(./data_prep/), models (./models/), model implementation (./analysis/) and model outputs (./model_outputs/).

 The models used for the main analyses (held in the models subdirectory) are labelled "model_syrphidae.stan" and "model_bombus.stan".
-I also used a simplified model to estimate range wide occurrence rate ("model_taxon_simple.stan") to conduct a post hoc correlation analysis with species-specific effects of range wide occurrence (a proxy for habitat generality) and species-specific association with natural habitat area in urban landscapes.
-The folder also holds a reparameterized random effects model (non-centered random effects; "model_taxon_reparameterized_rand_effects.stan").
-I did not not use this reparametrization for the final analyses.

 #### How to run a model: